Coronavirus latest: Global death toll reaches 60,000 | DW | 04.04.2020

 Indonesia has reported an additional 106 new cases, taking its total to 2,092.
 Health Ministry official Achmad Yurianto also said that 10 more people had died, taking the country's death toll to 191.

-Indonesia is combatting the outbreak of novel coronavirus by introducing social distancing policies, but President Joko Widodo has opposed the harsh lockdown measures by many of Indonesia's neighbours.
+Indonesia is combatting the outbreak of novel coronavirus by introducing social distancing policies, but President Joko Widodo has opposed the harsh lockdown measures by many of Indonesia's neighbors.

 India: Amid the ongoing lockdown to curb the spread of COVID-19, thousands of migrant workers are stuck in larger cities, such as the nation's capital, New Delhi, not knowing where their next meal will come from.